Sorry, you need to enable JavaScript to visit this website.

 The Institute plays a key role in knowledge and analysis of youth policies, as “a resource and expert assessment centre for all stakeholders in youth affairs, non-formal education and voluntary organisations, for parliamentary assemblies and bodies representing civil society”.

-INJEP’s role is “to observe and analyse young people’s situations and youth policies at all territorial levels from local to European”.
 At the Prime Minister’s request, it carries out studies and drafts assessments relating to cross-ministerial youth policy, and oversees specific activities of observation or expert assessment of public action in favour of youth from the local to the European level.

 At the request of the Prime Minister, it carries out studies or evaluations related to interministerial youth policy and sets up "at the request of the Minister for Youth, alone or in partnership with any public or private legal entity, specific observation or expertise activities for public actions in favour of young people".

-In addition, INJEP runs the Experimental Funds for Youth (Fonds d'Expérimentation pour la Jeunesse -FEJ), a fund that finances experimental projects concerning youth.
+In addition, INJEP runs the Experimental Funds for Youth (Fonds d'Expérimentation pour la Jeunesse - FEJ), a fund that finances experimental projects concerning youth.

 Policy monitoring and evaluation

-A variety of institutions and organisations participate in the assessment and monitoring of policies, including Ministerial Statistical Departments, studies institutes, Ministerial Inspection Departments and consultative bodies.
+A variety of institutions and organisations participate in the assessment and monitoring of policies, including Ministerial Statistical Departments, studies and research institutes, Ministerial Inspection Departments and consultative bodies.
 The public authorities may also call upon the services of external policy assessment agencies to monitor their youth policies.

-At the DJEPVA/INJEP, the Surveys, Data and Statistical Studies Mission (MEDES) produces statistics in collaboration with the National Institute of Statistics and Economic Studies (INSEE).
+Each ministry has its own ministerial evaluation and statistical department, and are able to produce data and assess policies and programmes likely to concern young people.
+At the DJEPVA, the Surveys, Data and Statistical Studies Mission (MEDES, attached to the National Institute for Youth and Non-Formal Education) produces statistics in collaboration with the National Institute of Statistics and Economic Studies (INSEE).
 Its role is to produce and disseminate public statistics on youth, non-formal education and sport.

-Other ministerial evaluation and statistical departments
+Other ministerial evaluation and statistical departments are as follows:

 • Ministry of Agriculture and Food: Department of Statistics and Foresight Analysis (Service de statistique et de la prospective – SSP)